Digital Marketing

 All customers differ: the critical need for smart audience segmentation

 Your audience should be at the center of your media planning: you need to understand how they’re consuming media, what they expect from brands, and what drives them to consider a brand in different media environments.
-All of these differing needs, perceptions, perspectives, and behaviors need to become points of data that form the foundation of your marketing strategy, including media mix and budgeting decisions.

-That’s where audience segmentation comes into play; to effectively segment your audience, you’ll need to bring together various kinds of consumer intelligence to glean insights and inform marketing decisions, then translate that intelligence into activation in your marketing channels.
+To effectively segment your audience, you’ll need to bring together various kinds of consumer intelligence to glean insights and inform marketing decisions, then translate that intelligence into activation in your marketing channels.

+1. Gather and organize data.
 Look to leverage privacy-compliant technology like a CDP to create a structure that accounts for all stages of the consumer lifestyle: consumer → customer → retention → evangelist → churned.
 That will help you get a really strong pulse on what these buckets are and how many people exist in them at any given time.
 The goal is to better understand what the broader market looks like and how your brand can transform consumers into customers, then maximize LTV for your most valuable segments.

+3. Personalize your message.
 Segments that have reached the 5,000-10,000 person minimum should be piped into your paid media channels.
-You can then start serving them ads about your brand based on the information you’ve gathered, utilizing creative and messaging that speak directly to their needs.
+You can then start serving them ads about your brand based on the information you’ve gathered, using creative and messaging that speak directly to their needs.
+Make sure you’ve applied proper data taxonomy and appropriate tagging to your new audience segments so you can accurately measure performance and continue to gather fresh insights into their specific behavior to inform your strategy.

 All customers change: agility is a make-or-break part of your marketing strategy

 The key to unlocking agility is information.
-Internally, you should pay close attention to shifts in the news and industry trends as well as any shifts in purchase behavior specific to your business and prepare to re-prioritize in response.
+Internally, you should pay close attention to shifts in the news and industry trends, as well as any shifts in purchase behavior specific to your business, and prepare to re-prioritize in response.

 To get that information, you need a single source of truth where you can combine first-party data points about your customers’ patterns of behavior and how they’re changing with consumer and industry insights.
 Then you can pull those learnings into audience segments to get more information about what specific groups need and how your brand can deliver solutions across an integrated media mix.

-Look to establish a center of excellence for all media so you can consider how different platforms can work for your business without bringing a lot of preexisting assumptions to the table.
+Establish a center of excellence for all media so you can consider how different platforms can work for your business without bringing a lot of preexisting assumptions to the table.
 Follow the data and your customers to the right channel mix to maximize brand growth and share of voice while driving performance.

 You can then quickly move spend to adjust, adapt, and test into new opportunities generated from larger trends like inflation or new social channels.
 You can build new campaigns to address life changes or broader behavioral preferences.
 Then you can tailor your messaging and offerings to make sure you’re meeting customer needs as effectively as possible at that point in time.